-The APPI does not contain specific criteria for legitimate data collection or processing.
-The APPI does, however, prohibit the collection of PII by deceptive or wrongful means, and requires that the purposes of use must be identified as specifically as possible, and must generally be notified or made available to the relevant individual in advance.
+The Act on the Protection of Personal Information of 2003, as amended (the APPI) does not contain specific criteria for legitimate data collection or processing.
+The APPI does, however, prohibit the collection of personally identifiable information (PII) by deceptive or wrongful means, and requires that the purposes of use must be identified as specifically as possible, and must generally be notified or made available to the relevant individual in advance.
 Processing of PII beyond the extent necessary for such purposes of use without the relevant individual's prior consent is also prohibited, subject to limited exceptions.